alex3dd/dockerfile-patch/README.md

 operatingsystem, kernelrelease and architecture).
 You can use the system facts to customize the Jinja2 patches you want to apply to your Dockerfiles.

-### How does it work?

-These are the steps followed by 'dockerfile-patch' to dynamically patch your
-Dockerfiles:
-- It will load the original (non patched) Dockerfile
-- It will detect the Docker image used by the Dockerfile (from the Dockerfile instruction 'FROM')
-- It will run the detected docker image and gather system facts (with the script: 'default-facts.sh')
-- It will create a patched version of the Dockerfile (a patched Dockerfile means: Jinja2 template is rendered and inserted between the FROM and the rest of the Dockerfile)

-### Why should I use it?

-This script will help you to patch/template existing Dockerfiles in order to add custom parameters:
-- Insert your self signed certificate to existing Dockerfiles automatically
-- Configure a proxy for apt-get / yum to download the packages faster during the build
-- Insert files that are specific to your infrastructure

-## Dependencies
-- Read 'requirements.txt' for required dependencies.
-- Read 'requirements_optional.txt' for optional dependencies.

 ## Example

 To be able to use dockerfile-patch, you need to add 'dockerfile-patch.j2' to